Shirley Temple: Speculations and rumors

 At the height of her popularity, Temple was the subject of many speculations and rumors, with several being propagated by the Fox press department.
 Fox publicized her as a natural talent with no formal acting or dance training.
 As a way of explaining how she knew stylized buck-and-wing dancing, she was enrolled for two weeks in the Elisa Ryan School of Dancing.

 False claims circulated that Temple was not a child, but a 30-year-old dwarf, due in part to her stocky body type.
-The rumor was so prevalent, especially in Europe, that the Vatican dispatched Father Silvio Massante to investigate whether she was indeed a child.
+Temple claimed in her autobiography that the Vatican dispatched Father Silvio Masante to investigate whether she was indeed a child; no further evidence was given to corroborate her claim as newspapers of the time simply reported that she was interviewed by the priest who worked as a correspondent for the L'Osservatore Romano.
 The fact that she never seemed to miss any teeth led some people to conclude that she had all her adult teeth.
 Temple was actually losing her primary teeth regularly through her days with Fox—for example, during the sidewalk ceremony in front of Grauman's Theatre, where she took off her shoes and placed her bare feet in the concrete, taking attention away from her face.
 When acting, she wore dental plates and caps to hide the gaps in her teeth.
 Another rumor said her teeth had been filed to make them appear like baby teeth.

 A rumor about Temple's trademark hair was that she wore a wig.
 On multiple occasions, fans yanked her hair to test the rumor.
 She later said she wished all she had to do was wear a wig, bemoaning the nightly process she had to endure in the setting of her curls as tedious and grueling, with weekly vinegar rinses that stung her eyes.

 Rumors spread that her hair color was not naturally blonde.
 During the making of Rebecca of Sunnybrook Farm, news spread that she was going to do extended scenes without her trademark curls.
 During production, she also caught a cold, which caused her to miss a couple of days.
 As a result, a false report originated in Britain that all of her hair had been cut off.